 Handheld vacuums are a great option if you're looking to clean small spills around the home.
-They're lightweight, portable, and due to their small size, they're especially handy when tackling more difficult or uneven terrain like inside your car or on your stairs.
-Some stick or canister vacuums also have a handheld configuration, making them even more versatile if you need to occasionally clean larger areas.
+They're lightweight, portable, and due to their small size, they're handy when tackling more difficult or uneven terrain like inside your car or on your stairs.
+Some stick or canister vacuums also have a handheld configuration, making them even more versatile if you need to clean larger areas.
 Unfortunately, handheld vacuums tend to have small dirt compartments.
 If they're cordless, they may also have a shorter continuous battery life than non-handheld vacuums.

-Unfortunately, the dirt compartment is small and needs to be emptied more often.
-Also, if it's used to clean up liquids, it needs to be thoroughly cleaned and allowed to dry completely before being used again.
-However, if you're looking for something that can easily tackle messes on your countertops, the HoLife is one of the best handheld cordless vacuums that we've tested.
+Unfortunately, the dirt compartment is tiny and needs frequent emptying.
+If you use the vacuum to clean up spills or any liquid messes, it has to be thoroughly cleaned and allowed to dry completely before being used again.
+However, if you want a handheld vacuum for spot-cleaning messes on your floors or countertops, this is a great option.

 The best handheld vacuum for carpet that we've tested is the Shark UltraCyclone Pet Pro+.
-This cordless handheld model is a great choice for spot-cleaning, as it does a remarkable job of clearing everything from pet hair to fine debris like baking soda on both low and high-pile carpet.
+This cordless handheld model is a great choice for spot-cleaning, as it does a remarkable job of clearing everything from pet hair to debris like baking soda on both low and high-pile carpet.

 It's well-built and easy to maintain, with very few parts that require routine servicing.
 Since its dust cup filter is its only disposable part, recurring costs are pretty low.
 It's also lightweight and small enough to be used in far-off areas like the inside of your car.
 It comes with a crevice cleaner, a hard bristle brush, and a turbo brush to deal with everything from stuck-on dirt to messes on furniture upholstery.
-Its dirt compartment is relatively spacious for a handheld appliance too.
+Its dirt compartment is relatively spacious for a handheld appliance, too.

 The Black+Decker dustbuster AdvancedClean+ Pet is the best handheld vacuum in the budget category that we've tested.
-This cordless vacuum has a compact, lightweight design that feels decently sturdy and is reasonably easy to maintain.
-It comes with a combination extension wand/crevice tool as well as a motorized turbo brush to deal with messes on furniture too.
+This cordless handheld vacuum does a superb job of cleaning debris on bare floors and performs decently well on low and high-pile carpet.
+It also comes with a motorized turbo brush that can be used to clean pet hair from upholstered surfaces.

 Mar 19, 2021: Verified that all main picks are still in stock and represent the best choice for their category.